Transfer Student Admission

 Gustavus welcomes applications from transfer students throughout the year.
 Admission decisions are made on a rolling basis as transfer applicants complete their admission files.
 While there are no stated application deadlines, most successful transfer applicants complete their admission files weeks (if not months) in advance of their intended start term.

 Mid-year applicants are welcome to apply as early as September or as late as January.
-Admission decisions will be made beginning in late October and continue on a rolling basis through January.
+Admission decisions will be made beginning in November and continue on a rolling basis through January.
 Spring semsester courses traditionally begin in the second week of February.

 Students who were admitted to Gustavus within the last academic year but chose to enroll elsewhere are eligible to request for their admission offer be reactivated.
 This saves a student time by not requiring them to complete a new Gustavus Transfer Application.
 However, these students must submit a final high school transcript, college transcript(s) and the Gustavus Transfer Report in order to be considered for admission.
 To request for your admission offer to be reactivated, please contact Tom McHugh.

 Scholarships and Financial Aid

 Because transfer applicants must first be admitted to Gustavus in order to receive a financial aid award, it is vital to complete an application file as soon as possible.
 An admitted transfer student’s Gustavus financial aid award may or may not look similar to the one they received at their previous institution.
 Please know that we are committed to making a Gustavus education affordable for transfer students, and are here to help them understand the scholarship and financial aid process.

 Admitted transfer applicants will be automatically considered for Gustavus scholarships, including the Dean’s Scholarship, Gustavus Legacy Award, Paul R. Rucker Scholarship and Phi Theta Kappa Scholarship.
 Notification of any awarded scholarships typically arrives within three weeks of an admission offer.